-Apache MapReduce is a software framework used to analyze large amounts of data, and is the framework used most often with Apache Hadoop.
+Apache MapReduce is a software framework used to analyze large amounts of data.
+It is provided by Apache Hadoop.
 MapReduce itself is out of the scope of this document.
-A good place to get started with MapReduce is http://hadoop.apache.org/docs/r2.6.0/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html.
+A good place to get started with MapReduce is https://hadoop.apache.org/docs/r2.6.0/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html.
 MapReduce version 2 (MR2)is now part of YARN.

 This chapter discusses specific configuration steps you need to take to use MapReduce on data within HBase.
 In addition, it discusses other interactions and issues between HBase and MapReduce jobs.
+Finally, it discusses Cascading, an alternative API for MapReduce.